anthonyjatoba/deep_radiomics/README.md

 * [Igor Theotônio](https://github.com/igortheotonio/)
 * [Vinícius Costa](https://github.com/viniciuscostass/)

+## See the presentation

+See a summary of the work on the [Presentation](https://github.com/anthonyjatoba/deep_radiomics/blob/master/Presentation.pdf)

 ### How to set up the environment for the first time

 Install `pip` and `virtualenv`: